Diversified exposure to emerging markets, seeking to capture value and growth

 The Fund normally invests at least 80% of its total assets in equity securities of companies located in emerging (less developed) markets and other investments that are tied economically to emerging markets.
 Generally these investments include common stock, preferred and preference stock, American Depositary Receipts, European Depositary Receipts, Global Depositary Receipts, and exchange-traded funds (“ETFs”) that invest in emerging markets securities.

 Causeway uses a quantitative investment approach to purchase and sell investments for the Fund.
 Causeway’s proprietary computer model analyzes a variety of factors to assist in selecting securities.
-The model currently analyzes factors relating to valuation, earnings growth, technical indicators, macroeconomics, currency, countries and sectors.
+The model currently analyzes factors relating to valuation, sentiment, technical indicators, macroeconomics, currency, and country-sector aggregate.

 YTD Return*